Insights | Articles

 • Evidence that the employee would have been terminated even if FMLA leave had not been taken.
 For example, a reduction in the workforce that had been documented before taking leave.

-If you believe the reasons stated for terminating you or otherwise mistreating you while on FMLA are pretext for discrimination, you should contact an experienced attorney.
+If you believe the reasons stated for terminating you or otherwise mistreating you while on FMLA are pretext for discrimination, you should contact an experienced labor and employment attorney.

 Intersection Between the FMLA and Other Laws